Miami, Florida – Auto Injury Lawyer

-Serious injuries are defined as:
+In Miami, serious injuries are defined as:

 If you are in an accident and the other driver is entirely at fault, they will be heldresponsible for compensating you for medical bills, lost wages, damages, or other losses suffered as a result of the accident through their insurance provider.
 However, if both drivers are found to be at fault in an accident, Florida’s “pure comparative fault” system comes into play.

 This rule allows accident victims to be able to receive compensation from the other party even if they are partially at fault.
 However, the amount they will receive is reduced by the percentage of their contribution toward the accident.
 For example, if the other driver is found to be 70% at fault for an accident resulting in $100,000 in damages, and you were found to be 30% at fault, you would receive a total of $70,000.

 As experienced personal injury lawyers that deal with car accidents, we want to gather as much helpful evidence as possible.
 Generally, in a rear end auto accident liability is clear.
 However, at intersections, two different drivers will swear that they had a green light when, in reality, someone wasn’t paying attention.
-In these situation, traffic cameras can help.
+In these situations, traffic cameras can help.
 We have a list of the locations of all cameras operated by American Traffic Solutions listed on our website.
 Traffic camera footage is kept for 30 days and you or your personal injury lawyer will need the following forms: